-- White Gi pants, white athletic shoes, an official coach's shirt and an identifying credential placed around their neck. - Coaches shall not wear their own team, organization or club jackets. - Coaches must be current members of AAU in good standing. - No coach shall have another person substitute or act in his behalf.
+- A. White Gi pants, white athletic shoes, an official coach's shirt and an identifying credential placed around their neck. - B. Coaches shall not wear their own team, organization or club jackets. - C. Coaches must be current members of AAU in good standing. - D. No coach shall have another person substitute or act on his behalf.
 Those in violation will not be able to coach for a minimum of two years.